dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The discussion topics are:
 - Build pipelines are still required
 - Extra cost
-- Renaming resources
-- Not everything can be in code
+- Not _everything_ can be check into code
-- Security | Single surface area
+- Single surface area
 - Platform Engineering
-- Workload overview and infrastructure replicability
+- Pets to Cattle
 - Streamlining your codebase
 - Bootstrapping Problem
 - Multiple core-clusters
 - Maturity level
-- Eliminating state?
+- Eliminating state

 ## 9.1.
 Build pipelines are still required :white_check_mark: